bofh69/AiLight/README.md

 The initial version will only support Holfuy weather stations.

+## building
+Install atom, install the platform-ide plugin.

+Copy platformio.exmaple.ini to platform.ini and update it as needed.

+Copy src/config.example.h to src/config.h and update it as needed.

+Install npm (part of node.js) and run npm install gulp (needed for the build).

+Open the project's dir in atom and build it via the platform.io plugin.

 ## Testing

 This bash command is used to simulate the response from a holfuy server: